Unbiased Compression Saves Communication in Distributed Optimization: When and How Much?: Independent unbiased compression saves communication

-rounds of communication to reach $\EE[f(\hat{x})]-\min_x f(x)\le\epsilon$ for any $0<\epsilon\leq {c_n}L \Delta $. \end{itemize} \end{theorem} \textbf{Consistency with prior works.} The lower bounds established in Theorem \ref{thm:lower-bounds} are consistent with the best-known lower bounds in previous literature.
+rounds of communication to reach $\EE[f(\hat{x})]-\min_x f(x)\le\epsilon$ for any $0<\epsilon\leq {c}L \Delta $. \end{itemize} \end{theorem} \textbf{Consistency with prior works.} The lower bounds established in Theorem \ref{thm:lower-bounds} are consistent with the best-known lower bounds in previous literature.
 When $\omega = 0$, our result reduces to the lower bound for distributed first-order algorithms established by Y. Nesterov in \cite{nesterov2003introductory}.
 When $n=1$, our result reduces to the lower bound established in \cite{he2023lower} for the single-node case.

 \textbf{Independence improves lower bounds.} A recent work \cite{he2023lower} establishes lower bounds for unbiased compression without the independence assumption, listed in the second row of Table \ref{tab:unbiased}.
-Compared to these results, our lower bound in Theorem \ref{thm:lower-bounds} replaces $\omega$ with $\omega/\sqrt{n}$, showing an improvement in order.
-This improvement highlights the role of independence in unbiased compression.
-We also provide intuition on why independence is helpful, see Appendix \ref{app:intuition}.
-To better illustrate the improvement, we take the strongly-convex case as an example.
+Compared to these results, our lower bound in Theorem \ref{thm:lower-bounds} replaces $\omega$ with $\omega/\sqrt{n}$, showing a reduction in order.
+This reduction highlights the role of independence in unbiased compression.
+To better illustrate the reduction, we take the strongly-convex case as an example.
 The ratio of the number of communication rounds $T_\epsilon$ under unbiased compression with independence to the one without independence is:

-Clearly, using independent unbiased compression allows algorithms to converge faster, by up to a factor of $\Theta(\sqrt{\min\{n, \kappa\}})$, in terms of the number of communication rounds, compared to the best algorithm with unbiased compressors but without independence.
+Clearly, using independent unbiased compression can allow algorithms to converge faster, by up to a factor of $\Theta(\sqrt{\min\{n, \kappa\}})$ (attained at $\omega \gtrsim \sqrt{\min\{n, \kappa\}}$), in terms of the number of communication rounds, compared to the best algorithms with unbiased compressors but without independence.

 \textbf{Total communication cost.} Substituting Theorem \ref{thm:lower-bounds} into the TCC formulation in \eqref{eqn:L-TCC}, we can obtain the TCC of algorithms using independent unbiased compression.
-Comparing this with algorithms without compression, such as Nesterov's accelerated algorithm, and using the relations in \eqref{eqn:vhinfafa}, we can demonstrate that independent unbiased compression provably reduces the total communication cost.
-Such reduction can be up to $ \Theta(\sqrt{\min\{n, \kappa\}})$ by using compressors with $\omega \gtrsim \sqrt{n}$, \eg, random-$s$ sparsification with $s\lesssim d/\sqrt{n}$.
+Comparing this with algorithms without compression, such as Nesterov's accelerated algorithm, and using the relations in \eqref{eqn:vhinfafa}, we can demonstrate that independent unbiased compression can reduce the total communication cost.
+Such reduction can be up to $ \Theta(\sqrt{\min\{n, \kappa\}})$ by using compressors with $\omega \gtrsim \sqrt{\min\{n,\kappa\}}$, \eg, random-$s$ sparsification with $s\lesssim d/\sqrt{\min\{n,\kappa\}}$.